coverclock/com-diag-hazer/README.md

 # Display

-When using the -E option with gpstool, so that it uses ASCII escape sequences to do cursor control for its report on standard output, the display looks something like this as it is continually updated.
+When using the -E option with gpstool, so that it uses ASCII escape sequences to do cursor control for its report on standard output,

     > gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -c -E

+the display looks something like this snapshot as it is continually updated.

     $GPGSV,3,3,12,29,03,281,,46,38,215,,48,36,220,38,51,44,183,42*7C\r\n
     \xb5b\x06>\0\0